frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 ]
 ```

-### Example 4: Prefetch
+### Type 4: Prefetch

 Prefetch preloads most frequently used software into memory.
-The example shows the chrome.exe-999b1ba.pf contains chrome.exe-999b1ba.exe, the time when the exe file is executed, last time executed, and how many times it was exeucted.
+The Typeshows the chrome.exe-999b1ba.pf contains chrome.exe-999b1ba.exe, the time when the exe file is executed, last time executed, and how many times it was exeucted.

 ```json
 [